darlene9497/darlene-nyambura-portfolio/README.md

 - **Education & Certifications**: My formal education and certifications from platforms like Sololearn and IBM.
 - **Contact section**: A form for visitors to reach out to me with inquiries or opportunities.
 - **Social media links**: Links to my LinkedIn, GitHub, email, and WhatsApp profiles for easy contact.
+- **Light/Dark theme toggle**: A feature to switch between light and dark themes for a personalized viewing experience.
+The theme is saved and persists across sessions.

 ## Technologies used